 3.2.
 Based on medical reporting

-When the insurance company is providing benefits, the injured worker’s case will not settle until his or her condition is determined by a doctor to be permanent and stationary, meaning it is unlikely to improve further.
+When the insurance company is providing benefits, your case will not settle until a doctor determines your condition to be permanent and stationary, meaning it is unlikely to improve further.

-The judge will not approve the settlement until the injured worker has had all the necessary treatment and his or her condition has stabilized.
+The judge will not approve the settlement until you had all the necessary treatment and your condition has stabilized.

 At that point, a medical report will provide the percentage of permanent disability.
 The judge can determine if the settlement is in line with the value of the permanent disability and future medical care.